So you are looking for a place to further your studies, retire, or just move to and live? I have to commend you for considering living in Victoria bc.

 Another thing you should have in mind is that the population here is highly educated with most people having at least tertiary education with an advanced or proficiency degree.
 Statistics have shown that 72% of the population is educated, very high when compared to the country’s standards.

-Living and finding a job in Victoria will be slightly easier if you are either an engineer or developer.
+Living and finding a job in Victoria will be slightly easier if you are either an engineer or a developer.
 This is because of the strong technological sector proven by the presence of studios owned by giants such as Microsoft, KIXEYE, Amazon, and many others.

-If you want my opinion then I’d say that Victoria BC is an amazing city to live or even just take a vacation in.
+If you want my opinion then I’d say that Victoria BC is an amazing city to live in or even just take a vacation in.
 Some say you’ll need to know people if you are to get a good job, I’ll say, you just need to sharpen your networking skills.
 As I wrap this up, all I can say is that living in Victoria is just awesome.

 Welcome to Victoria BC!